robertrypula/AudioNetwork/page/dsp-in-javascript/discrete-fourier-transform-in-a-nutshell.md

 This chart in most cases is enough.
 As we saw before in examples it shows length of the 2d vectors computed at each bin (or as you wish absolute value of the complex number) but we need to remember that this is 'flattened' version of full DFT output.
 Each bin also have a phase information.
-To show everything we can use Constellation Diagram.
+In this case Constellation Diagram is something that we need.

->Constellation diagram shows two things - power in decibels and phase of the selected frequency bin.
-If point is far
+>Constellation diagram shows two things at once - power in decibels and phase of the selected frequency bin.
+If point
->away from chart origin it means that signal is strong, if near origin it means that signal is weak.
-Position of point
+>is far away from chart origin it means that signal is strong, if near origin it means that signal is weak.
+Position
->on the circle tells about phase.
-At the top (12 o'clock) we have phase offset equal to 0 degrees (or 360 degrees
+>of point on the circle tells about phase.
+At the top (12 o'clock) we have phase offset equal to 0 degrees (or 360
->since it's the same).
+>degrees since it's the same).
 Values goes clockwise so point on the far right side will have 90 degrees phase offset
 >(3 o'clock), point on the far bottom will have 180 degrees phase offset (6 o'clock) and so on.

-If our sine doesn't have any phase offset out point on constellation diagram will be located at 12 o'clock.
+If our sine doesn't have any phase offset our point on constellation diagram will be located at 12 o'clock.

     IMAGE 12: constellation diagram + frequency domain chart without phase offset + sine wave